JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   which rely on low and steady latency (low jitter), can really degrade.

-Having a faster connection, would let the phone complete its backup faster and that would make the network disruption shorter.
+Having a faster connection would let the phone complete its backup faster and that would make the network disruption shorter.
 Again, this seems to have come from weird settings paired with questionable implementation by Apple (an incremental backup should be fairly small, and these, clearly, are not).
-But with this absurdly detailed view of my home network, I was able to tweak my network, and make it run a little better.
+But with this absurdly detailed view of my home network, I was able to tweak the phone's settings and make my network run a little better.

 #### Notes